precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 With Auto Shift and Retro Shift, you can confidently eradicate all Shift keys from your keymap.[^8]

 In case you're worried for the flaws that plague Retro Tap to be present in Retro Shift too, don't be.
-As the [docs](https://github.com/manna-harbour/qmk_firmware/blob/retro-shift/docs/tap_hold.md#retro-shift) say "If `RETRO_SHIFT` is defined to a value, hold times greater than that value will not produce a tap on release.
+As the [docs](https://github.com/manna-harbour/qmk_firmware/blob/retro-shift/docs/tap_hold.md#retro-shift) say, "if `RETRO_SHIFT` is defined to a value, hold times greater than that value will not produce a tap on release.
 This enables modifiers to be held for combining with mouse clicks without generating taps on release."

 -----